 #HPForum

-At the Heat Pump Forum & Awards 2025, industry leaders, innovators, and policy-makers will gather to discuss how heat pumps can secure Europe’s energy future.
-As Europe faces the dual challenge of boosting energy security and industrial competitiveness, heat pumps provide a clean tech solution that’s driving investments, creating jobs, and reducing dependence on fossil fuels.
+At the Heat Pump Forum & Awards 2025, over 300 participants from across Europe and beyond gathered for two days of debate, insight, and connection.
+Industry leaders, innovators, and policy-makers explored how heat pumps can secure Europe’s energy future while boosting industrial competitiveness and reducing dependence on fossil fuels.

 Programme